-6. Design Features: The applicant proposes to construct one consolidated storage facility, with 878 storage units.
+6. Design Features: The applicant plans to construct a building to house a consolidated storage facility with 878 storage units.
 The building also includes 1,250 square feet of ancillary space and 1,750 square feet of retail and/or community space.
 The building is designed to orient towards internal parking areas and is approximately 36 feet in height.
 The building entrances are located on the south and north sides of the building, facing the parking areas of the site.